May 6, 2025

 • Work on cohesive writing by using an introduction, transition sentences, and a conclusion

-• Don’t pontificate, be grounded in specifics of your experiences
+• Don’t pontificate, be grounded in the specifics of your experiences

 • Don’t be afraid to write multiple drafts

-The final tip made by Dartmouth is often overlooked by students.
+Students often overlook the final tip made by Dartmouth.
 Getting your essays to the standards Dartmouth expects will take time, effort, and multiple drafts.
-Don’t be afraid to start over if you feel like your essays don’t accurately capture who you are and who you want to become!
+Don’t be afraid to start over if your essays don’t accurately capture who you are and who you want to become!

 Tips for Getting Into Dartmouth Medical School